jmcastagnetto/getting_cleaning_data-project1/README.md

 data <- merge(data, activity_labels, by="activity_id")
 ~~~

-Then, we cleanup a bit the variable (column) names, to get rid of all
+We then clean up a bit the variable (column) names, getting rid of all
-the extraneous characters (parenthesis, commas, etc.), and also to
+the extraneous characters (parenthesis, commas, etc.), and also
-replace the abbreviations for complete words (e.g. Acc -> Accelerometer).
+replacing the abbreviations for complete words
+(e.g. Acc -> Accelerometer).

 To help with this task we defined a `cleanup` function that takes as
 parameters:
     1. A list with three components: the string or pattern to be
-       replaced, the replacement, and a flag to indicate if we used a
+       replaced ("from"), the replacement ("to"), and a flag to
-       fixed pattern or not
+       indicate whether we are using a fixed pattern ("fixed")
     2. The character vector with the column names we want to clean up

 ~~~